mppalves/Inflamatory_model/README.md

 This slider controls the number of mastocytes in the tissue at the beginning of the simulation.
 #### Number-ini-bacteria
 This slider controls the number of bacteria infecting the tissue at the beginning of the simulation.
+#### Initial-num-macrophages
+This slider controls the number of macrophages in the beginning of the simulation.
 #### Histamine-effect-duration
 This slider defines for how long the released histamine will stay active in the tissue
 #### Initial-bacterias-speed